laanwj/sundog/README.md

 Sundog: Frozen Legacy
 ========================

-This is a port in progress of the Atari ST game SunDog: Frozen Legacy (1984) by FTL software to modern platforms, using SDL2 for input and OpenGL ES 2 for graphics.
+This is a port of the Atari ST game SunDog: Frozen Legacy (1984) by FTL software to modern platforms, using SDL2 for input and OpenGL ES 2 for graphics.
 A good overview of the gameplay can be found on [wikipedia](https://en.wikipedia.org/wiki/SunDog:_Frozen_Legacy).